gzhaha/myBase-Info/file/MybasePluginExample1.md

 					plugin.commitCurrentChanges(-1);
 				}
 ```
 The first line will ask user to input the desired background image name from user (image file already been put to the attachment of the specific info item) and assign to variable "sTxt".
-You can find more information about function 【prompt】 via [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#prompt).
+You can find more information about function 【prompt】 via [API document - prompt](http://www.wjjsoft.com/mybase_v7_jsapi.html#prompt).

 Then "if" statement will be used to see if user input anything, if "yes", the following codes will be run.

 The third line will get the info item's html source code and assign to variable "sCon".
-You can find more information about plugin object 【plugin.getTextContent】 via [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_getTextContent).
+You can find more information about plugin object 【plugin.getTextContent】 via [API document - plugin.getTextContent](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_getTextContent).

 The forth line defines a regular expression rule.

 The fifth line add the background img information to the html source code.

 The sixth line assigns the changed html source code back to the info item.
-You can fine more informaion about 【plugin.setTextContent】via [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_setTextContent).
+You can fine more informaion about 【plugin.setTextContent】via [API document - plugin.setTextContent](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_setTextContent).

 The last two lines are used to commit changes.
-Information about 【plugin.setDomDirty】 and 【plugin.commitCurrentChanges】 via [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_setDomDirty) and [API document](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_commitCurrentChanges).
+Information about 【plugin.setDomDirty】 and 【plugin.commitCurrentChanges】 via [API document - plugin.setDomDirty](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_setDomDirty) and [API document - plugin.commitCurrentChanges](http://www.wjjsoft.com/mybase_v7_jsapi.html#plugin_commitCurrentChanges).

 ## Step 4: Use the plugin
 Save the XXX.js file under myBase plugin folder.
 Exit myBase, then run myBase again.
 Refer to [Official Website](http://www.wjjsoft.com/mybase_v7_jsapi.html#install) for more details on how to install plugin.